stadium-software/validations-cheatsheet/README.md

 ![](images/PropertiesPanel-Required.png)

-# IsValid: Regular Expressions
+# IsValid Rule
-A wide range of validations can be performed with the help of regular expressions.
+A wide range of validations can be performed with the help of expressions.

+## Copy-and-Paste Expressions
 However, regular expressions are not always easy to write.
-Here are regular expressions for all current Stadium validations
+Here are regular expressions for all current Stadium validations.

-## Copy-and-Paste Expressions
-Adjust the fieldname ('TextBox' in this example) and copy & paste any of these expressions into the "IsValid" rule in the properties panel
+To use these examples, adjust the fieldname ('TextBox' in this example) and copy & paste any of these expressions into the "IsValid" rule in the properties panel

 ### IsEmail
 Required